KashyapChilivoju/RegisterLoginPHP/README.md

 This is a basic Register Login Webpages using PHP.

+The First Page to run is the RegisterPage.php.

 The Register Feature simply adds a User to the File-Based-Storage, and only ever registers 1 user at max.